AgelosVF/PSGL-Triangulation-with-minimal-obtuse-angles-and-steiner-points/ReadMe.txt

 	cdt as the best.

 How Ant colony works:
-	  Unfortunatly i wasnt able to finish it so it isnt compiled with the rest of the project.
-In it i have the functions that calculate the r and heuristic for each choice.
 	  Also there is the improveTriangulationthat is called for each ant. improveTriangulation() chooses one of the obtuse faces and a type of steiner at random.
 After it simulates adding the steiner to the triangulation and checks saves the energy that steiner would produce.
 After the face that was chosen